Skip to content

 A guide to the Israel Museum in Jerusalem: the Shrine of the Book and the Dead Sea Scrolls, the Second Temple model, archaeology and art wings, and visitor tips.

 The Israel Museum is the country’s largest and most important cultural institution — an expansive, beautifully laid-out campus in West Jerusalem that holds two of the most significant exhibits in the land: the Dead Sea Scrolls and a vast model of Jerusalem as it stood in the Second Temple period.
 It is an essential half-day, especially for anyone interested in the archaeology and history behind the sites in the Old City.
+It is also one of the best rainy-day and family options in the city — most of the galleries are indoors and air-conditioned, with a dedicated Youth Wing.

 The highlights